luvit/luvit.io/articles/pure-luv.md

   published = 1460656378
 }

-I started the Luvit project a year ago as a reimplementation of [node.js][] for [LuaJit][].
+I started the Luvit project years ago as a reimplementation of [node.js][] for [LuaJit][].
 The project has had great success within [Rackspace][] where it's used for the monitoring agent using the [virgo][] platform.